cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ## Changelog

 * 11/23/2020: Initial draft
+* 10/14/2022:
-* 10/14/2022: Add `ListenCommit`, flatten the state writes in a block to a single batch, remove listeners from cache stores, should only listen to `rootmulti.Store`.
+  * Add `ListenCommit`, flatten the state writes in a block to a single batch.
+  * Remove listeners from cache stores, should only listen to `rootmulti.Store`.
+  * Remove `HaltAppOnDeliveryError()`, the errors are propogated by default, the implementations should return nil if don't want to propogate errors.

 ## Status